804 words

 The Intake Gate Your CISO Is Missing — 300 Million AI Chat Messages Were Public by Default

-AI & MLOps · Over half of AI-enabled apps on major backends carry severe misconfigurations.
-A hands-on analysis of the 300M-message Firebase breach, the insecure default that caused it, and the 3-layer Operational Discipline Protocol — with specific tooling — to shut down Agent Sprawl before regulators do it for you.
+AI & MLOps · Half of AI-enabled apps on major backends carry severe misconfigurations.
+Inside the 300M-message Firebase breach and a 3-layer protocol to stop Agent Sprawl.

 2. 2